HEIG-COMEM/HEIG-VD_DevMobil_REST/README.md

 - **Profile Picture (PP)**: An image representing the user.
 - **Pseudonym**: A nickname chosen by each user when creating their account.
 - **Last Three BeReals**: The user's last three posts are visible on their profile, allowing others to see their recent activity.

+### 9. Notifications System

+- **Normal Notifications**: Standard push notifications are implemented using **OneSignal**, alerting users to events like friend requests or when it is time to post a new BeReal.
+- **WebSocket Notifications**: Real-time notifications are managed through WebSockets, enabling instant updates such as new comments on a user's post or live updates about friend activity.
+This ensures a highly responsive user experience.

 ## Authors